John Barry (naval officer): Early life and education

 Barry was born on March 25, 1745, in Ballysampson, Tacumshane, County Wexford, Ireland to a Catholic family.
-When Barry's family was evicted from their home by their English landlord, they moved to Rosslare on the coast, where his uncle worked a fishing skiff.
-As a young man, Barry determined upon a life as a seaman, and he started out as a cabin boy.
+When Barry's family was evicted from their home by their Anglo-Irish landlord, they moved to Rosslare on the coast, where his uncle worked a fishing skiff.
+As a young man, Barry determined upon a life as a seaman, and he started out as a cabin boy on commercial vessels.
+He later served in the Royal Navy, gaining invaluable command experience.
+Being raised in the Barony Forth, his first language was Yola, as that was the only language used for daily communication at that time in the area.

+Barry eventually left his native country and immigrated to the American colonies, where merchant fleets were in need of experienced sailors.
+When the American Revolution began, Barry found himself sympathetic to the Patriot cause and decided to volunteer his services.

 Career

-Barry received his first captain's commission in the Continental Navy on March 14, 1776, signed by John Hancock, president of the Second Continental Congress.
-Barry was a religious man and began each day at sea with a reading from the Bible.
-He had great regard for his crew and their well-being and always made sure they were properly provisioned while at sea.
+Barry was formally commissioned as a captain in the Continental Navy on March 14, 1776; his warrant was signed by John Hancock, president of the Second Continental Congress.
+Barry, a Catholic, was a religious man and began each day at sea with a reading from the Bible.
+He had great regard for his crew and their well-being, making sure they were properly provisioned while at sea.

-During his naval career Barry commanded the U.S. warships Delaware, Lexington, Raleigh, Alliance and United States.
+During his naval career, Barry commanded the U.S. warships Delaware, Lexington, Raleigh, Alliance and United States.